coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 the command:

 ```
-$ journalctl -u kubelet.service
+$ journalctl -fu kubelet.service
 ```

 *NOTE: PolicyKit requires the user to be in a relevant group with access to the journal.
 By default Red Hat provides the groups `adm` and `systemd-journal` for this purpose.
-Alternatively the command can be run as the root user*
+Alternatively the command can be run as the root user.*

 To ensure the service starts on each boot run the command: